hplp/ai-hardware-project-jason-leon-dj-brian/Milestone.md

 If you provide the link to your repo, create an explicit section (or folder) for the milestone.
 You can provide the link directly to that section.

+In order to be able to use the Arduino Tiny ML kit, we first needed to download the latest version of the Arduino IDE and a Python version above 3.6 (we downloaded 3.12.7 specifically)
+We found a repository (https://github.com/edgeimpulse/workshop-arduino-tinyml-roshambo.git) with code available for use under the Apache License 2.0, and used that to capture our images.
+After cloning the repository to our local machines, and navigating to the project's root, we need to run ```python3 -m pip install Pillow pyserial``` in order to have the dependencies we need in order to run ```python3 -m pip install Pillow pyserial```

 **Let's provide the link to this specific section when we're done.**

 Your progress should reflect the following by providing screenshots, photos, and instructions.